University Health Services Resources for the Black Community at Berkeley

-Part of overall wellness, sexual health is more than just sex, condoms and STD testing; it also involves feeling informed and empowered.
+As part of overall wellness, sexual health is more than just sex, condoms, and STD testing; it also involves feeling informed and empowered.
 Find resources for getting informed, protected, and tested.
-Tang Tip: Did you know you can order your own STI testing?
+Tip: Did you know you can order STI testing without needing an appointment?

 Student Health Advisory Committee (SHAC)

 SHAC is an advisory board to University Health Services, Tang Center, and campus administration that represents the entire student population.
 Black/African-American students have representation each year.
 Recruiting begins each August, and members selection and meetings begin in September.

 Social Services specialty counseling

 Our confidential counseling services are topic-specific and aim to help students strengthen coping skills, problem solve, and identify resources.
 Open to all registered UC Berkeley students regardless of insurance, Social Services offers services such as chronic illness management, medical withdrawals, nutrition, body image, and disordered eating, pregnancy, relationship violence, and sexual assault, and gender identity counseling.